James Lansdowne Norton

-James Lansdowne Norton (1869 – 21 April 1925) was an English motorcycle designer, inventor and manufacturer of the Norton motorcycles.
-One of the pioneers of the British motorcycle industry.
+James Lansdowne Norton (1869 – 21 April 1925) was an English motorcycle designer and inventor.
+He was the founder of Norton Motorcycles, a pioneering British manufacturer.

 Early life

 James Lansdowne Norton was born in Birmingham in 1869.
 He showed mechanical ability at an early age and made a model steam engine at the age of ten but began his working life as an apprentice toolmaker in the jewellery trade.
 His interest was in the development of the bicycle, however, and he soon realised that his career was in engineering.

 Business

 James Norton started The Norton Manufacturing Company at the age of 29 in 1898 at premises in Bradford Street, Birmingham.
 Initially supplying bicycle spare parts he progressed to fully assembled bicycles.

-Norton's business was interrupted when he went down with a severe bout of rheumatic fever in 1888.
-He went on a seatrip to New York and back which helped him to recover but he suffered ill health all his life which prematurely aged him and led to his nickname 'Pa'.
+Norton's career was disrupted in 1888 when he was struck by a severe case of rheumatic fever.
+In an effort to recover, he took a return sea voyage to New York, but his health remained fragile throughout his life.
+The illness took a lasting toll, aging him prematurely and earning him the affectionate nickname 'Pa'.

 Norton met Charles Garrard, who worked for the French Clément engine company and in 1902 Norton made his first powered motorcycle called the "Energette" with a single-cylinder 143cc Clément engine made in Belgium.
 A fully restored example of the first Norton motorcycle is on display at the National Motorcycle Museum near Birmingham.
 Norton also used larger capacity Moto Rêve V-twin engines from Switzerland and Peugeot engines from France.

 In 1907 Rem Fowler entered a Norton motorcycle in the first Isle of Man TT race and won the twin cylinder class, beginning Norton's racing career.
 Pa Norton was on the island for this race to look after the machine and act as the pit attendant.

 In 1909 Norton exhibited motorcycles with his own engine design at the Stanley Show, the Big Four side valve single which remained in production until 1954.
 He went on to develop a prototype overhead-valve engine in 1922 with which Dan O'Donovan set a new world record for the 500cc kilometre at 89 mph.
 A road going motorcycle, the Norton Model 18 was launched in 1923 and became a best seller, as well as establishing many records, including Alec Bennet's Senior TT win.

 James Norton was a great engineer but struggled with the business and his company went into liquidation in 1913, being bought by Bob Shelley, who owned an automotive accessories manufacturing business.